How to Avoid Back Pain When Working at Home

 Sit back straight in your chair.

 Do not sit upright and lean forward.
 An incorrect posture could cause your lower back curve toward the stomach.
 This posture problem is also a cause of kyphosis.
 Sit back and close enough to reach the keyboard.
-When seated, it’s important to support the natural curve of your spine.
+When seated, it’s paramount to support the natural curve of your spine.
 And use a cushion if your chair does not have lower back support.

 Rest your feet flat.